Badaro: Schools and Churches

 The street adjacent to the Hippodrome is home to four schools: College Louise Wegman un upscale secular secondary school, College Saint Sauveur which is associated with the Jesuit Jamhour college, the Syrian Catholic Lycée du Musée and the Franciscan school.

 Across Sami el Solh, the semi tubular Notre Dame church of "College des Frères de la Salle" dominates the Avenue.

 Economy

-In addition to its dozens of cafes, bars,restaurants and urban design hotel The Smallville Hotel, the main attractions of Badaro are its two outstanding museums: the National Museum of Beirut and the Mineral Museum (MIM).
+Main attractions of Badaro are its two museums: the National Museum of Beirut and the Mineral Museum (MIM).
 Jogging or walking in the 75 acres pine forest also known as Horsh Beirut is also a must.

-Badaro is one of Beirut's main business districts; Many corporate headquarters are located on Sami el Solh Avenue and, on the section of Pierre Gemayel avenue bordering the Badaro area, many high rise office towers were built after 2006, with some of the towers serving as headquarters to major banks.
+Many corporate headquarters are located on Sami el Solh Avenue and, on the section of Pierre Gemayel avenue bordering the Badaro area, many high rise office towers were built after 2006, with some of the towers serving as headquarters to banks.